intel-lab-lkp/linux/Documentation/tools/rtla/common_timerlat_options.rst

         Set timerlat to run without workload, waiting for the user to dispatch a per-cpu task that waits for a new period on the tracing/osnoise/per_cpu/cpu$ID/timerlat_fd.
         See linux/tools/rtla/example/timerlat_load.py for an example of user-load code.

+**--bpf-action** *bpf-program*

+        Loads a BPF program from an ELF file and executes it when a latency threshold is exceeded.

+        The BPF program must be a valid ELF file loadable with libbpf.
+The program must contain a function named ``action_handler``, declared with ``SEC("tp/timerlat_action")`` or a different section name beginning with "tp/".
+This tells libbpf that the program type is BPF_PROG_TYPE_TRACEPOINT, without it, the program will not be loaded properly.

+        The program receives a ``struct trace_event_raw_timerlat_sample`` parameter containing timerlat sample data.

+        An example is provided in ``tools/tracing/rtla/example/timerlat_bpf_action.c``.
+        This example demonstrates how to create a BPF program that prints latency information using bpf_trace_printk() when a threshold is exceeded.

+        **Note**: BPF actions require BPF support to be available.
+If BPF is not available or disabled, the tool will fall back to tracefs mode and BPF actions will not be supported.